 Selective transfer hydrogenation (TH) of unsaturated molecules using methanol is challenging as the in situ generated formaldehyde is prone to react with the active methylene (C-methylation) or amine (N-methylation) core of the desired product.
-In this work, an effective protocol is demonstrated for the selective transfer hydrogenation of CC and C
+In this work, an effective protocol is demonstrated for the selective transfer hydrogenation of C

 O bonds in α,β-unsaturated ketones and the C